Picovoice/porcupine/README.md

 #### High-Level API

-[Android demo application](/demo/android) provides a high-level API for integrating Porcupine into Android applications.
+The [Android demo application](/demo/android) provides a high-level API for integrating Porcupine into Android applications.
 The [PorcupineManager](/demo/android/porcupinemanager/src/main/java/ai/picovoice/porcupinemanager/PorcupineManager.java) class
-manages all activities related to creating an input audio stream, feeding it into Porcupine's library, and invoking a user-provided detection callback.
+manages all activities related to creating an input audio stream, feeding it into the Porcupine library, and invoking a user-provided detection callback.
 The class can be initialized as below.

 ```java